brian-rose/CV/Rose_CV.md

 	- to begin MS studies at SUNY ESF fall 2015

 ## PhD Committees
-Pablo Paiewonsky, Chris Colose, Ted Letcher, Hannah Attard (all in progress)
+- Pablo Paiewonsky, Chris Colose, Ted Letcher, Hannah Attard (all in progress at U. Albany)
+- Anthony Coletti (U. Massachusetts Amherst)

 ## Grants
 - CAREER: Understanding the role of oceans in the planetary energy budget.
 NSF, $544,681, 2015-2020